kvnhv/express-health-middleware/README.md

 # Express Health Middleware

-This middleware adds four useful API's to monitor the existing express application.
+This middleware adds four useful API's to monitor the express application.

 ## Installation